Hengle/Folkvangr/FAQs.md

 ### What is the story about?

-The story borrows elements from other media, but in many ways it also distances itself from feeling too similar to the usual tropes of a Medieval RPGs.
 The story is not intended to ever develop into an epic where the characters must save the world from cataclysmic destruction.
+Instead the characters conflicts are the central point of the game.

 **Specific Influences:**